Benefits of baling with Orkel

 Together, the widefilm and wrapping film prevent oxygen and water from entering your forage, allowing the forage to be stored anywhere for a longer period of time.

-Bales produced with the Orkel compactor have a high density, making them firmer and more stable.
-As a result, the high-density bales can be stacked up to 6 bales in height in order to save floor space.
+Bales produced with the Orkel compactor have a high density, making them more firm and stable than most bales.
+As a result, the high-density Orkel bales can be stacked up to 6 bales in height in order to save floor space.

 Round bales are easy to transport.
 The wrapping makes sure that the material is protected, in addition to preventing losses during transport.
-Because the volume is reduced by up to 3:1, your forage takes up less space after baling resulting in more cost-efficient shipment.
+Because the volume is reduced, your forage takes up less space after baling resulting in more cost-efficient shipment.

 As you can fit more forage per shipment due to transporting it as high-density bales, your forage will require less transportation space, which results in fewer emissions!